yanivnizan/knowledge-base/src/documents/unity/profile/Profile_MainClasses.html.md

 <br>
 ###**SequenceReward**

 A specific type of `Reward` that holds a list of other `Reward`s in a certain sequence.
-The rewards are given in ascending order. **For example:** In a Karate game the user can progress between belts and can be rewarded a sequence of: blue belt, yellow belt, green belt, brown belt, and lastly, black belt.
+The rewards are given in ascending order. **For example:** In a Karate game the user can progress between belts and can be rewarded a sequence of: blue belt, purple belt, brown belt, and lastly, black belt.

 ``` cs
 Reward blueBelt = new BadgeReward(